 The customer profile helps you identify and describe the tasks your customer is trying to get done.
 These tasks might be functional, social, emotional, or any other category in life.

-Next, it highlights what your customers struggle with when trying to get the task done–what pains and negative outcomes would your customers like to avoid or eliminate from the process?
+Next, it highlights what your customers struggle with when trying to get the task done.
+What pains and negative outcomes would your customers like to avoid or eliminate from the process?

 Finally, the customer profile identifies customer gains, which describe how customers measure a job well done.
 What do they want to experience or accomplish, and how do they want to feel in the process?

 As you learn about your customer’s profile (their jobs, pains, and desired gains), you can track, visualize, and test your understanding of your customers.
 The information becomes more accurate and reliable as you gather information and learn about your customers.
-One great way to learn about your customers is to interview them.

 The value map